flipz357/weisfeiler-leman-amr-metrics/README.md

-### Important Parameters
+### Important Options

-Some important parameters that can be set according to use-case
+Some important options that can be set according to use-case

 - `-w2v_uri <string>`: use different word embeddings (FastText, word2vec, etc.).
 Current default: `glove-wiki-gigaword-100`.
 - `-k <int>`: Use an int to specify the maximum contextualization level.
 E.g., If k=5, a node will receive info from nbs that are up to 5 hops away.